alexdodonov/mezon-router/doc/router-symfony-compiled-url-matcher-2.md

 ![table](images/symfony-compiled-url-matcher-2.png)

-1. Mezon router is almost in all cases faster then Symfony's default UtlMatcher;
+1. Mezon router is almost in all cases faster then Symfony's default UrlMatcher;
 2. But if you agree to dig into Symfony's CompiledUrlMatcher - it will be the best choice.

 # What is mezon/router?